imarcaos/Curso-Desenvolvimento-Web/README.md

    - C205 - Sequence of inputs, exercise 026
    - C206 - Check input text and change color, exercise 027
    - C207 - 20 Random numbers with a click, exercise 028
-   - C208 - 20 Random numbers with a click, exercise 029
+   - C208 - Show random numbers in rows and columns, exercise 029
+   - C209 - Calculate division by 3 with one decimal number, exercise 030